 - Endangered themselves due to the way the drug changed their behaviors or actions.

 - Became tolerant of Ativan, leading them to use more of the drug.

 - Became sick and experienced withdrawal when reducing or suddenly stopping their dosage.

 When a person uses Ativan they may appear excessively sleepy, drowsy or intoxicated for no apparent reason.

-Dangers Caused By Ativan Abuse And Addiction
+Dangers Caused By Lorazepam Abuse And Addiction